ganstrument/ganstrument-demo/index.md

 # Feature Extractor Comparison
-we conduct an ablation study to verify the effectiveness of the pitch-invariant feature extractor.
+We conducted an ablation study to evaluate the effectiveness of the proposed pitch-invariant feature extractor.
+For comparison, we trained an instrument identity classifier without the pitch-adversarial loss as the baseline feature extractor.

+The following examples show mel-spectrograms of 88 pitches generated with the input of the NSynth and Good-sounds datasets.
+Note that we fixed the noise vectors across 88 pitches.

-The baseline feature extractor the is trained without pitch-adversarial training scheme produces inaccurate pitches especially in the higher tones and timbre inconsistency as shown in the blue boxes.
+These results demonstrate that the feature extractor without adversarial training scheme produced inaccurate pitches and timbre inconsistency.
-On the other hand, our pitch-invariant feature extractor produces stable pitches with timbre consistency.
+In contrast, the pitch-invariant feature extractor with our adversarial training scheme produced stable pitches with timbre consistency.

 ### Keyboard (NSynth)
 <table>